nquinn721/mobx-store-model-workspace/packages/storemodelmobx/README.md

 export const Home = new HomeStore();

-// If store doesn't have a name Loader.registerStore(Home.todos, 'todos');
+// If store doesn't have a name you have to pass name as second param Loader.registerStore(Home.todos, 'todos');
 Loader.registerStore(Home.posts, 'posts');
 // If store was passed name and you don't want to define multiple registers